opengeospatial/developer-website/README.md

 ## Introduction
 This repository hosts the source of the OGC Developer Website https://developer.ogc.org

+The website is served from the [gh-pages](https://github.com/opengeospatial/developer-website/tree/gh-pages) branch.

 ## Intellectual Property Rights

 The content of this repository is copyrighted by the Open Geospatial Consortium (OGC) and may be [licensed](https://github.com/opengeospatial/er_template/blob/master/LICENSE) for designated purposes.